microsoft/RulesEngine/README.md

 It seems not to be actively maintained anymore.
 The original project can be found [here]( https://github.com/microsoft/RulesEngine)

+## Now with Interface

+I just released a [preview](https://github.com/timophe-91/RulesEngine/releases/tag/v1.1.0-alpha), also on [NuGet](https://www.nuget.org/packages/timophe.RulesEngine/1.1.0-alpha#readme-body-tab).
+There i tried to add Interfaces for Rule and Workflow, to easier customize the behaviour of the rule to personal needs.

+I will still fix bugs in 1.0.X and 1.1.X and add in both features until im sure its not breaking anything.

 ## Roadmap

 The Roadmap can be found [here](https://github.com/timophe-91/RulesEngine/blob/main/ROADMAP.md)